gkotian/gkotian.github.io/travels/_posts/2010-05-17-the-time-to-say-goodbye.md

 title: The time to say goodbye...
 categories:
 - Ecuador
-excerpt: Saying goodbye is never easy, but it has to be done.
 ---

 Saying goodbye is never easy, but it has to be done.